Enrico-Call/DL/Project 3/README.md

 # Assignment 3

 Implementation of various types of classifiers for MNIST data.
-Code written by Bruna Aguiar Guedes, Enrico Calleris, and Romy Vos.

 - Q1-Q3.py, contains pseudocode for defining a non-vectorized implementation of the convolution operation
 - Q6.py, contains a convolution operation implemented from scratch as a PyTorch function